minnibb/tp/docs/UserGuide.md

 ### Locating persons by name or phone number: `find`

-The 'find' command allows you to search for people by either their name or phone number, and handles partial matches.
+The `find` command allows you to search for people by either their name or phone number, and handles partial matches.

 Format for searching name: `find KEYWORD [MORE_KEYWORDS]` <br>
 Format for searching phone number: `find NUMBER`